thehelidz/thehelidz/README.md

 **`Business Intelligence Analyst / Business Data Analyst`**

-I'm a Business Intelligence / Business Data Analyst with a strong foundation on finance, digital transformation,<br>and project management.
+I'm a Business Intelligence Analyst with a strong foundation on finance, digital transformation,<br>and project management.
 Known for a growth-oriented mindset, consistently seeking to enhance personal<br>and professional development through continuous learning.
 Passionate about leveraging data and strategic<br>insights to drive impactful business decisions.

 ## 🌐 Socials: